captainigweh12/rejection-hero/README.md

 - Each page is tap-to-advance for intuitive flow

 **AI Quest Generation** ✨ ENHANCED!
 (Context-Aware & Location-Based with Google Maps)
+- **Personal Context** 🎯 NEW!:
+  - Add personal context when creating quests (e.g., "I'm a software developer looking for a job")
+  - AI tailors quests to your specific goals and situation
+  - Examples provided for Career, Dating, Sales, etc.
+- **Smart Quest Types** ⭐ NEW!:
+  - **TAKE_ACTION quests**: For action-based tasks (applying to jobs, sending emails, attending events)
+    - Shows golden star "I Did It!" button instead of YES/NO
+    - Tracks actions completed with star counter
+    - Perfect for career advancement, networking, and personal growth
+  - **COLLECT_NOS quests**: Traditional rejection challenges (asking for discounts, favors, etc.)
+    - Shows YES/NO buttons to track responses
+  - **COLLECT_YES quests**: For collecting approvals
-- **3-word titles**: All quests have concise 3-word action titles (e.g., "Ask Coffee Shops", "Request Business Cards")
+- **3-word titles**: All quests have concise 3-word action titles (e.g., "Ask Coffee Shops", "Request Business Cards", "Apply To Jobs")
 - **Unique challenges**: AI tracks your last 20 quests and ensures no duplicates
 - **Google Maps Places API Integration** 🗺️:
   - Fetches real verified places within 10 miles using Google Maps